TI-Tokyo/riak-docs-fork/content/riak/cs/2.0.1/cookbooks/configuration/reference.md

 <code>stanchion_host</code>
 </td>
 <td>
-he IP address/port for the Stanchion node in the cluster.
+The IP address/port for the Stanchion node in the cluster.
 Please note that there should be only one Stanchion node in the cluster
 </td>
 <td>